 Barrier-free access is provided for camping and the Scenic Drive Trail which winds its way throughout the park provides a great chance to experience one of Ontario’s Cultural Heritage class parks!

 Comfort stations are centrally located in each of the three campgrounds as well as the day-use area.
-Showers are offered in the Gunn Point and Lime Kiln Campground comfort staions.
+Showers are offered in the Gunn Point, Lime Kiln and Holmes Bay Campground comfort stations.

 Flush toilets are located at the comfort stations which are centrally located in each of the three campgrounds as well as at the day-use area.